 Consulate Management Ltd. retained the services of Crozier & Associates to undertake a Two-Zone Floodplain Study of Cooksville Creek in support of applications for a proposed high density residential development.

-Cooksville Creek has been the subject of numerous studies and reports for the past 40 years, primarily as a result of intense urbanization of the watershed.
+Cooksville Creek has been the subject of numerous studies and reports for the past 40 years, primarily because of intense urbanization of the watershed.
 This has resulted in an overly responsive watershed, characterized by frequent, flash rainfall runoff events.

-Noteworthy is the effectiveness of Crozier & Associates in resolving complex technical issues relating to the two-zone area that had previously been left unresolved despite numerous attempts by others over the past ten years.Print This Post | Back to Case Stories
+Crozier & Associates effectively resolved these complex technical issues related to the Two-Zone area which had previously been left unresolved despite numerous attempts by others over the past ten years.Print This Post | Back to Case Stories